 Sanctions for these policy violations are dependent upon factors such as the specific nature of the violation and the number of policies violated.
-The following is a guideline for what students may expect when found in violation of the College's drug policy.
 Discretion may be used when applying sanctions in cases where the violation is of such a nature to warrant additional or more severe actions.